Sathwik045/simplilearn_fsd_weekend/README.md

 # simplilearn_fsd_weekend
-Thi i the repos is created to po the assignment here.
+This is the repos is created to po the assignment here.